rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-09-how-i-cleared-azure-fundamental-certification-az-900.md

 ![](https://i.imgur.com/tlA7Tod.png){: .full}

-### Solve Question Answers given after each course in Microsoft on-line.
+### Solve Question Answers given after each module

 After finishing each module you will be asked questions.
 Make sure you give them to concrete your understanding.